dandmcqueen/Module_10_Challenge/README.md

 # Project Title

 In this project, crypto currencies are clusterd by their performance in different time periods.
-Unsupervised learing methods are used to find the best "k" values for the data, fit and predict a model for the data, and then displayed the results through a scatter plot.
+Unsupervised learing methods are used to find the best "k" values for the data, fit and predict a model for the data, and then display the results through a scatter plot.
 The original data is then optimized with
 Principal Component Analysis.
 A new "k" value is then found and the results are again displayed on a scatter plot.

 ---